-These documents provide information on how to use EnviroAtlas in various situations, including in a Health Impact Assessment and in the classroom.You may need a PDF reader to view files on this page.
+These documents provide information on how to use EnviroAtlas in various situations, including in a Health Impact Assessment and in the classroom.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Building a Greenway: Using EnviroAtlas in the Classroom CASE STUDY (PDF)(56 pp, 11 MB,